- What Is a Chemical Restraint?

-A chemical restraint medication is used as a last resort when less invasive options fail.
-Examples of such less invasive options include verbal reasoning and/or involving trusted family members to calm the patient.
+A chemical restraint medication is a last resort when less invasive options fail.
+Such less invasive options include verbal reasoning and involving trusted family members to calm the patient.

 What are the important considerations before administration of chemical restraint?

-A chemical restraint is an infringement on a patient’s personal freedom and dignity, and has legal implications.
-Before administering a chemical restraint, medical staff must carefully assess:
+A chemical restraint infringes on a patient’s freedom and dignity and has legal implications.
+Before administering a chemical bond, medical staff must carefully assess the following:

-- If the patient is able to make rational decisions
+- If the patient can make rational decisions

 - If the patient poses a serious threat to themselves or others, if restraint is not administered

-- If the patient has any health condition that precludes use of chemical restraint due to side effects
+- If the patient has any health condition that precludes the use of chemical control due to side effects

 - If there are medical causes for agitation, such as

 - Legal Requirements